electricbookworks/electric-book/README.md

 For more advanced setup with access control and backend APIs and storage, you can use the [Electric Book Server template](https://github.com/electricbookworks/electric-book-server-template), designed to be hosted with Vercel.

 Note: the Electric Book template no longer deploys with GitHub Pages by default, because it [now requires](https://github.com/electricbookworks/electric-book/pull/814/) an `npm run eb -- output` build command.
-It is possible to use GitHub Pages with a [custom workflow]([url](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#creating-a-custom-github-actions-workflow-to-publish-your-site)).
+It is possible to use GitHub Pages with a [custom GitHub Actions workflow](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#creating-a-custom-github-actions-workflow-to-publish-your-site).

 ## Dependencies